BarryDigby/barrydigby.github.io/Variant_Calling/Nextflow.md

 ***

 # Exercise
 You are required to build on the `stage_inputs.nf` script and perform read alignment + markduplicates.
+Do not run this on the head node, submit the script with the `-bg` flag to invoke the SLURM job scheduler settings in your config file.

 Refer to the full pipeline we ran for guidance.
 Below is a skeleton script to help: